PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 * destination -- the I2P destination of a udpserver tunnel, required parameter
 * address -- IP address to bind local UDP endpoint to, defaults to `127.0.0.1`
 * port -- port to bind local UDP endpoint to, required parameter
+* gzip -- turns internal compression off if set to false. true by default.

 `udpserver` forwards traffic from N I2P destinations to 1 local UDP endpoint